This area will contain schedules, parking maps, and other details important to the event.

 • You will be provided: a nametag; a map of the University of Washington campus; a Meany Hall map which includes routing directions between the lobby, warm-up room, and the stage.

 Please encourage your students to enter the hall and enjoy the performances of by other schools, as your schedule permits.

 No musical instruments may be brought into the hall seating area, with the exception of the Honor Band students at the end of the day (they will be provided reserved seating).

 Marked areas in the lobby will be designated for instrument and case storage throughout the day.
 It is also recommended that students be reminded not to leave expensive personal items (e.g. jewelry, purses, cell phones, etc...) as these areas will not be attended by UW students or staff.
 Directors are welcome to invite parent chaperones to monitor these items, but there are no provisions for secure storage at the festival.

 A poster-sized schedule will be posted in the lobby of the hall.
 Invite your students and parents to reference this schedule as necessary.

-During the lunch break (11:30am-12:30pm), there will be two special events for the directors and students:
+During the lunch break (11:30am-12:30pm), there will be a special concert event from the San Diego Marine Band.